reductstore/reductstore/docs/http-api/bucket-api.md

 {% swagger method="get" path=" " baseUrl="/b/:bucket_name " summary="Get information about a bucket" %}
 {% swagger-description %}
-The method returns the current settings of the bucket in JSON format.
+The method returns the current settings, stats, and entry list of the bucket in JSON format.
 {% endswagger-description %}

 {% swagger-parameter in="path" name="bucket_name" required="true" %}